-Source: Underlying mortality data provided by NCHS (www.cdc.gov/nchs). \Average annual rates are per 100,000 and age-adjusted to the 2000 US population standard. \\Persons of Hispanic ethnicity may be of any race or combination of races.
-The categories of race and
+Source: Underlying mortality data provided by NCHS (www.cdc.gov/nchs).
+Average annual rates are per 100,000 and age-adjusted to the 2000 US population standard.
+Persons of Hispanic ethnicity may be of any race or combination of races.
+The categories of race and ethnicity are not mutually exclusive.

-- Similar to New Jersey women, lung and bronchus cancer was the leading cause of cancer death in all New Jersey men from 2013-2017, regardless of race and ethnicity. - Prostate cancer was the second leading cause of cancer death in New Jersey men of all races combined and in Black and Hispanic men during this period; it was the third leading cause of death in White and API men. - Black men had the highest mortality rates for lung and bronchus, prostate, colon and rectum, and pancreatic cancer during this time period, while API men had the lowest cancer mortality rates for lung and bronchus, prostate, colon and rectum, and leukemia. - The five most common types of cancer deaths among NJ men changed slightly for this time period, as compared to 2012-1016, with leukemia replacing liver & intrahepatic bile duct.
+- Similar to New Jersey women, lung and bronchus cancer was the leading cause of cancer death in all New Jersey men from 2014-2018, regardless of race and ethnicity. - Prostate cancer was the second leading cause of cancer death in New Jersey men of All Races combined and in Black and Hispanic men during this period; it was the third leading cause of death in White men.
+The prostate cancer mortality rates for Black men is notably higher, with a rate more than double that of White men. - Black men had the highest mortality rates for lung and bronchus, prostate, colon and rectum, pancreatic and liver & intrahepatic bile duct (IBD) cancer during this time period, while API men had the lowest cancer mortality rates for all of the five leading sites of new cancer deaths. - The five most common types of cancer deaths among NJ men changed slightly for this time period, as compared to 2013-1017, with liver & IBD replacing leukemia.